davidmalcolm/gcc-global-state/pass-patterns.rst

 Essentially we put the class in an anonymous namespace, and have a global singleton.
 The optimizer should be smart enough to see that "this" is always &the_singleton and copy-propagate.
-If not, we can use the singleton optimization described elsewhere.

 In the shared-library build, we instead put the value on the stack in the execute callback of the pass.

-We can't have on-stack GC roots, so if there are GTY markings, we need to use one of the approaches below.
+In my tests it wasn't clear that the optimizer was always smart enough to eliminate the "this", which is why I favor the "force_static" approach.

 Pass state with GTY markings